 Enjoy a relaxing holiday with the bliss of the melody of birds, the enchanting aroma of spice plantations, and a view of the beautiful Chembra Peak and Karachi stream.
 The rooms stimulate peace, and the spa is fantastic, offering some delightful Ayurvedic massages.

 5. Explore Tea Estates

 Wayanad is blessed with an expanse of tea plantations.
 In the salubrious weather of the hill station, the lush tea buds bloom perfectly.
-The soil, mists and great heights produce fine varieties of tea.
-As far as the eye can see, a velvety carpet of fresh green tea leaves stretches out.
+The soil, mists, and great heights produce fine varieties of tea.
+As far as the eye can see, a soft carpet of fresh green tea leaves stretches out.

-If you wish, try your hand in in the daily chores of the plantation workers.
+If you wish, try your hand at the daily chores of the plantation workers.
 You can visit the factory to learn about the production of the beverage.
-There is also the option of buying freshly dried tea leaves as a remembrance of the wonderful holiday in Wayanad.
+There is also the option of buying freshly dried tea leaves to remember the excellent holiday in Wayanad.

 [Explore our customized Southern Tea Estate Tour]

 Kuruva Islands is a group of three scenic islands, a river delta in the middle of a tributary in the Kabini River.
 Spread over 950 acres of land, Kuruva Island is an uninhabited island that is home to rare species of birds, orchids, herbal plants, etc.

 Dwelling deep into this island, you can see many attractive things like bridges made of bamboo trees and other rare species of trees.
 Offering the rustic charm and feel of Kerala’s local life and culture, enjoy exploring the unspoiled paradise.
 You can access the islands by small boats, bamboo rafts, or fiber boats.